Constitution of the Ohio Fire Chiefs' Association, Inc.

-Section 1 – There shall be a Board of Directors consisting of the President, 1st Vice-President, 2nd Vice-President, Sergeant-at-Arms, six District Directors, and three At-Large Directors.
+Section 1 – There shall be a Board of Directors consisting of the President, President-Elect, Vice-President, Sergeant-at-Arms, six District Directors, and three At-Large Directors.
 The Immediate Past President may be an invited guest to the Board of Directors meetings, with expenses paid.

 Section 2 – Only one Individual Member from the same department may hold a position as an officer or other position on the Board of Directors.